setms/book/docs/engineering.md

 A graph of such a system is a **tree**, which is usually drawn upside-down, with the **root** at the top.
 A node directly above another node is a **parent node** and the node below it its **child**.
 A node without children is a **leaf**.
+A node that's neither the root nor a leaf is an **intermediate node**.

 A **parts hierarchy** or **structural hierarchy** is a tree where all relationships are `has-part`.
 A **class hierarchy** or **taxonomy** is a tree where all relationships are `is-a`.